facelessuser/coloraide/docs/src/markdown/strings.md

 ```

 Precision is configured with positive integer values, with `#!py 17` being the largest practical value as it corresponds
-to the double-precision floating point's maximum significant decimal digits.
+to the double-precision floating point's maximum significant decimal digit.
 If `#!py 0` is specified, integer rounding
 will be used instead of floating point rounding, and if a negative value is used, `precision` will be ignored and will
 default to the largest practical value of `#!py 17`.

 ```py play
 Color("rgb(30.3456% 75% 100%)").to_string(precision=0, decimal=False, percent=True)